A structure-preserving parametric approximation for anisotropic geometric flows via an $\alpha$-surface energy matrix: Acknowledgements

+We sincerely thank the reviewer for the valuable comments and suggestions.
 This work was partially supported by the Ministry of Education of Singapore under its AcRF Tier 1 funding A-8003584-00-00 (W. Bao), the Alexander von Humboldt Foundation (Y. Li), the National Natural Science Foundation of China in the Division of Mathematical Sciences Project No. 12471342 (W. Ying) and Zhiyuan Honors Program for Graduate Students in Shanghai Jiao Tong University (Y. Zhang).